 Asia Pacific 1926: Anti-Fengtian War

-Amity between the Guominjun and the Fengtian clique was short-lived.
-The Guominjun encouraged the defection of a Fengtian commander who almost took the Fengtian capital only to be pushed back when Japan stepped in.
+Despite their cooperation in seizing the Chinese government in 1924, amity between the Guominjun and the Fengtian clique was short-lived.
+The Guominjun encouraged the defection of a Fengtian commander who almost took Mukden, the Fengtian capital, only to be pushed back when Japan stepped in.
 With Japanese and Zhili support, the Fengtian clique struck back, defeating the Guominjun and seizing Beijing.

 Treaty ports were towns opened to foreign trade by unequal treaties in China.
 Foreigners operating within treaty ports enjoyed extraterritoriality, being subject to their home country’s laws.
 Unlike concessions such as Hong Kong, these territories were not directly leased by the foreign powers and did not have sizable foreign garrisons.

 Treaty ports are not shown in the maps after the 1911 Chinese Revolution in order to give a clearer picture of the chaos in China itself and as by that point their numbers had stabilized.
 After the revolution, some of the smaller ports were phased out while the others became less important as the situation in China meant that only the concessions could provide foreigners with security.
 Most, however, still continued on into the 1940s when the Japanese entry into World War II and foreign agreements with China brought them to an end.